chiragbaid7/Url_Shortener/Readme.md

 - store billions of records.
 - There are no relationships(No Joins) between records—other than storing which user created a URL.
-- The service is read-heavy.
+- Service is read-heavy.
-- The service requires huge space for storage
+- Service requires huge space for storing objects .
+- NoSQL database is easy to scale

 ### High Level Design